 The Etosha National Park is Namibia's premiere game viewing experience, situated in the northwest of Namibia and is an area well known for its wildlife.
 Vegetation ranges from dense bush to open plains attracting a diversity of wildlife.
-In the heart of the Park is The Etosha Pan - a shallow depression that covers an area of 5000sq kilometres.
+In the heart of the park, is The Etosha Pan - a shallow depression that covers an area of 5000sq kilometres.
 Dry and shimmering for most of the year, the pans fill up with water after good rains to a depth which is seldom deeper than 1m.
 In the dry season wildlife is attracted to perennial springs and waterholes that makes for excellent game viewing.
-Within the park are three large public rest camps catering for the more budget orientated traveller.
-There are several smaller establishments on the outskirts of the park on private land offering a more intimate and comprehensive experience.
-All of these establishments offer excellent value for money.

 Overnight: Taleni Etosha Village

-Affordable Luxury at Etosha National Park near Okaukuejo Situated only 2km from the Andersson entrance gate to Etosha National Park, Etosha Village uniquely combines affordability with comfort, style and exquisite cuisine.
-40 Luxury individual canvas suites are constructed on wooden decks and offer a fully air-conditioned bedroom with an unique semi-open en-suite bathroom.
+Luxury at Etosha National Park near Okaukuejo.
+Situated only 2km from the Andersson Gate to Etosha National Park, Etosha Village uniquely combines comfort, style and exquisite cuisine.
+40 Luxury individual canvas suites are constructed on wooden decks and offer a fully air-conditioned bedroom with a unique semi-open en-suite bathroom.
 Two small children (under 12) can be accommodated with their parents on a convertible bunk berth.
 All units are also equipped for self-caterers, complete with an open-air kitchenette, fridge, kettle and an outside seating area with barbeque.
-Facilities include an unique open-plan bar with big screen television, 2 sparkling pools plus a kiddie pool, a restaurant with delectable cuisine as well as a fully stocked utility and curio shop.
+Facilities include a unique open-plan bar with big screen television, 2 sparkling pools plus a kiddie pool, a restaurant with delectable cuisine as well as a fully stocked utility and curio shop.
 Explore Namibia’s animal kingdom with guided excursions to Etosha National Park.
-Experience spectacular sunsets during Sundowner Drives on the private reserve and discover the magic of the famous star studded skies with a Stargazing session.
+Experience spectacular sunsets during Sundowner Drives on the private reserve and discover the magic of the famous star-studded skies with a Stargazing session.
 Let the team whisk you away to an enchanted venue in the Mopane Forest for a magnificent Bush Dinner Experience for your special function or private dinner.

 Day free to visit the park in your own vehicle.